adamtow/autocuts-admin/docs/index.md

 # Autocuts
 Autocuts is a background shortcut manager for iOS 13.
 It runs behind the scenes while you use your iOS device throughout the day, intelligently running shortcuts in the background based on triggers such as time, location, web activity and more.
-Best of all, it executes these shortcuts without you having to tap on a single confirmation button.
+Best of all, Autocuts executes these shortcuts without you having to tap on a single confirmation button.

 For those of you who have wanted Personal Automations in iOS 13 to be a little more, say, automated, Autocuts is a must-have addition to your shortcut collection!

-## Requirements, Download and Installation
+## Download
 Autocuts is part of the **Autocuts Suite** set of automation shortcuts for iOS:

 [Download Autocuts Suite Installer from RoutineHub.co &raquo;](https://routinehub.co/shortcut/3661)

-- **Autocuts**: the background shortcut manager that runs continually as you use your iOS device via the Open App personal automation feature of Shortcuts on iOS 13.1 and greater.
+- **Autocuts**: the shortcut manager that runs your shortcuts continually in the background throughout the day.
 - **Autocuts Admin**: the shortcut for creating, viewing, and managing your list of background shortcuts.
 - **Location Triggers**: shortcut that manages and runs all of your automatic, location-based shortcut triggers.
 - **LimitKit**: an event logging and rate limiter for shortcuts.
-LimitKit allows you to set the run cadence of your shortcuts to a pre-set value (e.g. once a minute, after 15 minutes, after two hours, after one week, etc.).
+LimitKit allows you to set the run cadence of your shortcuts (e.g. one minute, fifteen minutes, two hours, three weeks, etc.).

 ### System Requirements
 - Autocuts Suite requires iOS 13.1 or higher.
 - You must allow untrusted shortcuts from Settings &gt; Shortcuts in order to install any third-party shortcut such as Autocuts.
+- Autocuts needs access to the following:
+	- iCloud Drive
+	- Notifications
+	- Dropbox
+	- Location
+	- Contacts (for the pretty menus throughout the applications)

-## How it works
+## How Autocuts Works
 Autocuts takes advantage of the **Open App** personal automation feature of Shortcuts in iOS 13.1.
-Simply using your iOS device normally during the day is enough to keep Autocuts constnatly running and continually monitoring for shortcuts that it needs to run in the background.
+Simply using your iOS device normally during the day is enough to keep Autocuts constantly running and continually monitoring for shortcuts that it needs to run in the background.

 You can also connect third-party web services such as IFTTT, Zapier, and Dropbox directly with your iOS device.
 A triggered event from the web can create an Autocut file that will automatically run a shortcut on your device.